SoftwareHeritage/swh-graphql/docs/README.rst

 Running a query
 ---------------

-The easiest way to run a query is using the query explorer.
-Please provide an SWH API token if you wish to run bigger queries.
+The easiest way to run a query is using the query explorer here https://archive.softwareheritage.org/graphql/ Please login using the SWH credentials if you wish to run bigger queries.

 Using curl
 ----------

 .. code-block:: console

-   curl -i -H 'Content-Type: application/json' -H "Authorization: bearer your-api-token" -X POST -d '{"query": "query {origins(first: 2) {nodes {url}}}"}' http://127.0.0.1:8000
+   curl -i -H 'Content-Type: application/json' -H "Authorization: bearer your-api-token" -X POST -d '{"query": "query {origins(first: 2) {nodes {url}}}"}' https://archive.softwareheritage.org/graphql/

 Using Python requests